rickstaa/.ros_conda_wrapper/contributing.md

 ## Find projects to work on

 Projects that are open for contributions can be found on the [issue tab](https://github.com/rickstaa/ros_conda_wrapper) and will be labelled with the `help wanted` tag.
 Projects with the `beginner` label are ideal for beginning programmers.
 If you find a project that spikes your interest, leave a comment.
 We will then assign you to this project.
 After you did one project, you will be added as a contributor after which you can attach yourself to projects to work on.
+You can also submit a feature you would like to work on yourself by by opening [an issue](https://github.com/rickstaa/ros_conda_wrapper/issues/new).

 ## Pull Request Process